goochjs/amqp-python-go/README.md

 ### ActiveMQ

-From the project root directory...
+From the project root folder...

-    docker-compose up activemq
+    docker-compose up --build activemq

 This will create and run a container called `activemq_1`.

 ### python-message-receiver

-From the Python script directory...
+From the Python script folder...

     docker build -t python-message-receiver -f ./Dockerfile-receiver .